 The definition of a Scottish tax payer is based on where an individual resides not where they work, so if an individual works in England but resides in Scotland the employer is obliged to apply the SRIT.
 HMRC informs employers when they need to apply the SRIT by issuing a Scottish tax code and appropriate tax tables.

-As income tax has been partially devolved, with effect from 6 April 2019 the Welsh Assembly has the power to set the Welsh Rate of Income Tax (WRIT) on non-savings, non-dividend income for Welsh taxpayers.
+As income tax has been partially devolved, the Welsh Assembly has the power to set the Welsh Rate of Income Tax (WRIT) on non-savings, non-dividend income for Welsh taxpayers.

-The income tax rates and bands for Welsh taxpayers are set out below.
+The income tax rates and bands for Welsh taxpayers for 2022/23 are set out below.

 |UK rate for England & Northern Ireland||Taxable income||UK rate paid in Wales||Welsh rate||Total rate for Welsh taxpayers|